open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-validator-rewards.md

 2. **Incentive Schemes:** Additional rewards encourage high performance and uptime.

 3. **Staking Rewards:** Validators may stake tokens, holding them accountable and rewarding honest participation.
+For more on staking, see [arbitrum-staking](https://www.license-token.com/wiki/arbitrum-staking).

 ## Economics of Validator Rewards